Product Name: Metamask

 #1.
 Go to MetaMask.io and access the MetaMask Chrome extension as shown below.

-Note: There are many phishing scams around MetaMask, so be careful and bookmark the MetaMask wallet official link and never forget to check for secure https connection.
+Note: There are many phishing scams around MetaMask, so be careful and bookmark the MetaMask wallet official link and never forget to check for a secure HTTPS connection.

-2. Now install the chrome extension and click on “Add extension”.
+2. Install the chrome extension and click “Add extension”.

 3. Now, you can see the added chrome extension that shows the “privacy notice” where you need to “Accept”.